 The blocos, taking place all across the city of Rio, offer an excellent opportunity to mix and mingle with the Cariocas (Rio natives).
 They're completely free and are, in my opinion, equally part of the Rio Carnaval experience as the grandstands of the Sambadrome.

-But given the heightened level of crime during the annual carnival, it's highly advised to leave all valuables, jewelry, wallets and bank cards at the hotel.
+But given the heightened level of Rio crime during the annual carnival, it's highly advised to leave all valuables, jewellery, wallets and bank/credit cards at the hotel.
 It's also best to capture photos with a closely guarded phone than with a DSLR, which might attract unnecessary attention.
 When in Rome, do as the Romans, and try to mix in as much as possible.
+Rio de Janeiro's safety levels play a big part in trip planners' consideration to attend the Carnival in Rio, but taking proper precautions goes a long way in enjoying the amazing Rio Carnival.
 Don't hesitate to wear a costume and don a wig — the brighter, the better!
 It's all part of the fun.

 Taking a stand